EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 - It transforms the input into a number, then runs a massive series of simple mathematical operations (things like addition and multiplication) on that number using its the numbers stored in its weights or parameters.
 - Finally it finishes that series of mathematical operations, and spits out an ouput.
 In the case of an LLM, this is a word, specifically the word that the model predicts will come after the series of text it saw as input.

 This repeatable loop is in essence what it means to train a model.
 In the training process the LLM repeatedly takes a phrase as input and then predicts what it believes the next word in the phrase to be.
-The numbers inside the model, again the paramters or weights, are then updated very slightly.
+The numbers inside the model, again the parameters or weights, are then updated very slightly.
 This update ensures that the model makes the correct prediction more often, steadily learning how to craft intelligent-seeming responses.

 The important thing to point out here is that those numbers inside the model are impossible to interpret on their own.

-Below is an example of what might be found inside a very small neural network (Claude 3 Sonnet has many millions as times as many parameters).
+Below is an example of what might be found inside a very small neural network (Claude 3 Sonnet has many millions of times as many parameters).
 We use these structures because they can be used to perform mathematical operations very quickly and efficiently.
 But when we have millions of these structures inside the brain of our network, how can we understand what any particular number means?

 ![alt text](example_tensor.png)